 Frequently, nonparametric approaches are less powerful than equivalent parametric approaches when the assumptions of the latter are true.
-The assumptions provide the parametric approach with additional information that the nonparametric approach must "discover."
-The more labelings, the better the power of the nonparametric approach relative to the parametric approach.
-In a sense the method has more information from more labelings, and "discovers" the null distribution assumed in the parametric approach.
-If the assumptions required for a parametric analysis are not credible, however, a nonparametric approach provides the only valid method of analysis.
+The assumptions provide the parametric approach with additional information which the nonparametric approach must "discover".
+The more relabellings, the better the power of the nonparametric approach relative to the parametric approach.
+In a sense the method has more information from more relabellings, and "discovers" the null distribution assumed in the parametric approach.
+However, if the assumptions required for a parametric analysis are not credible, a nonparametric approach provides the only valid method of analysis.

 In the current context of assessing statistic images from functional neuroimaging experiments, the prevalent Statistical Parametric Mapping techniques require a number of assumptions and involve some approximations.
-Experience suggests that the permutation methods described here do at least as well as the parametric methods on real (PET) data (Arndt et al., 1996).
-For noisy statistic images, such as t-statistic images with low degrees of freedom, the ability to consider pseudo t-statistics constructed with locally pooled (smoothed) variance estimates affords the permutation approach additional power (Holmes, 1994; Holmes et al., 1996).
+Experience suggests that the permutation methods described here do at least as well as the parametric methods, at least on real (PET) data (Arndt et al., 1996).
+For noisy statistic images, such as t-statistic images with low degrees of freedom, the ability to consider pseudo t-statistics constructed with locally pooled (smoothed) variance estimates affords the permutation approach additional power (Holmes, (1994); Holmes et al., (1996); & examples below).